hllshiro/vue-resizable/README.md

 - 🎯 **Intuitive Drag Behavior**: Only adjacent panels are affected when dragging splitters.
 - 🚀 **High Precision**: Implements a delta-based, "zero-sum" calculation during drag operations.
 This approach fundamentally prevents cumulative floating-point errors, making resizing perfectly stable and accurate.
-- 🔧 **Ratio-based Layout**: Panel sizes are controlled via `flex-basis` percentages derived from `ratio` props, providing predictable and proportional space allocation.
+- 🔧 **Proportional Initialization**: Use the `ratio` prop to define the initial proportional size of panels.
 - 📱 **Responsive**: Adapts to container size changes automatically.
 - 🎨 **Customizable**: Full control over panel sizing and constraints via CSS (`min-width`/`min-height`).
 - 💪 **TypeScript**: Complete type safety out of the box.